- Circus cyaneus

 Like all harriers, hunts using a low, slow flight over the ground, with their wings held in a shallow "V", then plunge onto their prey.

-Includes small mammals, birds, reptiles, insects, and carrion.
+Their main diet consists of small mammals, birds, reptiles, insects, and carrion.

 They take 2 - 3 years to mature, but may attempt breeding in their first year.